mxro/nodejump/objectives.md

 ## MUST

-- set up github project and dev environment.

-- implement markdown node editor with markdown preview
+- enh: improve speed, in which Markdown preview is updated!
- - to this editor add +link button
+- enh: add to this editor add +link button

 ## MAYBE